contactchanaka/Talend-importDMSdata/README.md

 ## Prerequisites

 ### PostgreSQL database
-In this project data in a csv fille list will be imported to PostgreSQL databse.
+In this project data in a csv fille list will be imported to PostgreSQL database.
 A PostgreSQL database needs to be preconfigured.
 The database schema `(with sample data)` is included in [database-PostgreSQL](./database-PostgreSQL) directory.

 `Sample device_model table`